UAW | United Automobile, Aerospace and Agricultural Implement Workers of America

 Every day, ALAA members provide free legal representation to tenants facing eviction, immigrants at risk of deportation, families navigating child welfare and custody cases, survivors of domestic violence, the unhoused, and people seeking access to health care, disability benefits, and other critical services.

 “What individuals need now more than ever is someone on their side.
-And that is a legal aid attorney,” said Attorney General Leticia James at the rally earlier today.
+And that is a legal aid attorney,” said Attorney General Letitia James at the rally earlier today.
 “Someone who will defend the rights of marginalized and vulnerable populations.
 Someone who will go against corporate landlords.
 Someone who will stand up; someone who will not be afraid.

 “As a former legal aid attorney who can relate to ALAA members, I recognize that this city must pay them more so that they can pay their bills.
 I stand with ALAA in solidarity as they fight for decency and respect.”